 On The Scene

 During, and immediately following, the initial shock of an accident, it is difficult to think ahead to your insurance claim.
 The last thing on your mind is how to prepare for your impending negotiations.
 Therefore, the most important thing to do immediately following an accident is to focus on your injuries, and the injuries of all other individuals involved in the accident.
 Once you have determined that no substantial injuries have occurred, call the police, move to a safe area, and focus on gathering information.
 Read: What to Do Immediately After a Car Accident?

 For the most part, responding officers will gather all necessary information on the scene.
 But, for your own reference, you may find it useful to make a few notes yourself.
 Determine the other vehicle’s driver and any passengers, additionally; you may want to note contact information, license plate numbers, insurance information, eyewitnesses, accident location, and the names of all responding officers.
 As previously mentioned, most of this information will be obtainable via copies of paperwork which are given to you by responding officers, a Police Report, or FR-10.

 What is an FR-10?
-An FR-10 is an Insurance Verification Form.
+It is an Insurance Verification Form.
 This form must be duly completed and mailed to the DMV within 15 days of the accident.
 Note, this is different from a Police Report (FR-50), which can be ordered from the South Carolina Department of Motor Vehicles.